scriptotek/ar-project/_posts/2019-02-11-exp-wikitude.md

 Experiences (both positive and negative) when creating an AR app with Wikitude in a libary setting.
 <!-- more -->

 In this section, we go through the experiences we had when developing the AR prototype specifically with Wikitude, being the platform we decided on.
-Note that we would probably have had similar with Wikitude as with other platforms (such as Vuforia), since many of the challenges are non-platform specific.
+Note that we would probably have had similar issues with other platforms (such as Vuforia) as with Wikitude, since many of the challenges are non-platform specific.
 We recommend you first read the blog post on [Designing the prototype](https://scriptotek.github.io/ar-project/blog/2019/01/17/wikitude.html) as an intro to our experiences with Wikitude.

 ## Initial evaluation